SkillFP/SkillFP/README.md

 ❀ So you are...? ❀
 </h1>
 <p>
 Currently a student from UNLP, this is my first year.
-While I'm learning the basics about programming in college, in my free time I'll be learnin how to code HTML, CSS and JS.
+While I'm learning the basics about programming in college, in my free time I'll be learning how to code HTML, CSS and JS.
 </p>
 <p>
 In this moment I'm focusing in the Introductory Course of my carreer, but I'll be done in a month or so.
 Then, I'm going to make a nice presentation page of my own, stylized with NieR: Automata's overlay, my most beloved game.